jfgreen/jfgreen.uk/content/why-data-engineering.md

 +++

-A few years ago a colleague of mine explained to me how, when asked about his role, he would glibly respond with something along the lines of: "i do things with computers".
+A few years ago a colleague of mine explained to me how, when asked about his role, he would glibly respond: "i do things with computers".
 At the time this sounded fairly reasonable.
 I too have fun doing things with computers and will always consider myself somewhat of a generalist technologist.

-However, out of all the projects I have worked on, I have begun to realise it's the data intensive ones that particularly hold my interest.
-After some thought I have decided to embrace this and take on data engineering as a full time role.
+However, having been involved in a variety of projects, I've begun to realise it's the data-intensive ones which particularly hold my interest.
+So I'm now embracing this and taking on data engineering as a full time role.

 While this is not the first time I have held this job title, working in tech consulting has broadened my horizons on the various challenges folks have